jamessizeland/jamessizeland/README.md

 ## About Me

-PhD physicist turned self-taught multi-language full-stack software tech lead.
+PhD physicist turned self-taught multi-language full-stack senior staff software engineer.
 I thrive on solving problems and developing technological and organizational systems, with a people first approach.
 I'm passionate about System Design, Data Capture and [Psychological Safety](https://rework.withgoogle.com/guides/understanding-team-effectiveness/steps/foster-psychological-safety/).

-I design and build high-fidelity prototype products, using Embedded Rust, TypeScript React and Golang for Dyson's product R&D.  I'm also helping to build an Embedded Rust BLE library, [TrouBLE](https://github.com/embassy-rs/trouble).
+I used to design and build high-fidelity prototype products, using Embedded Rust, TypeScript React and Golang for Dyson's product R&D.  I'm also helping to build an Embedded Rust BLE library, [TrouBLE](https://github.com/embassy-rs/trouble).

 <!-- Skills as a table -->
 ### I love to learn new things